The Boolean Solution Problem from the Perspective of Predicate Logic -- Extended Version: Abstract

 \section{Abstract}

 Finding solution values for unknowns in Boolean equations was a principal reasoning mode in the \name{Algebra of Logic} of the 19th century.
 Schröder investigated it as \name{Auflösungsproblem} (\name{solution problem}).
 It is closely related to the modern notion of Boolean unification.
 Today it is commonly presented in an algebraic setting, but seems potentially useful also in knowledge representation based on predicate logic.
 We show that it can be modeled on the basis of first-order logic extended by second-order quantification.
-A wealth of classical results transfers, foundations for algorithms unfold, and connections with second-order quantifier elimination and Craig interpolation show up.
+A wealth of classical results transfers, foundations for algorithms unfold, and connections with second-order quantifier elimination and Craig interpolation become apparent.
 Although for first-order inputs the set of solutions is recursively enumerable, the development of constructive methods remains a challenge.
-We identify some cases that allow constructions, most of them based on Craig interpolation, and show a method to take vocabulary restrictions on solution components into account.
+We identify some cases that allow constructions, most of them based on Craig interpolation.